MounikaBeerelly/DevTinder-App/DevTinder_Backend/src/apiList.md

 ## userRouter
 - GET /user/connections
-- GET /user/requests
+- GET /user/requests/received
-- Get /user/feed - Gets you the profilees of other users on platform
+- Get /user/feed - Gets you the profiles of other users on platform